+All shares to be fully paid up

+(a) 100 'A' Ordinary Shares of £1.00 each issued upon

-- 21 All shares to be fully paid up - (1) No share is to be issued for less than the aggregate of its nominal value and any premium to be paid to the Company in consideration for its issue. - (2) This does not apply to shares taken on the formation of the Company by the subscribers to the Company's memorandum. - 22 Powers to issue different classes of share - (1) Subject to the articles, but without prejudice to the rights attached to any existing share, the Company may issue shares with such rights or restrictions as may be determined by ordinary resolution. - (2) The Company may issue shares which are to be redeemed, or are liable to be redeemed at the option of the Company or the holder, and the directors may determine the terms, conditions and manner of redemption of any such shares. - 23 Company not bound by less than absolute interests
+- incorporation to be issued with No entitlement to dividends but entitled to voting rights. - (b) 100 'B' Ordinary Shares of £1.00 each to be issued upon incorporation to be issued with the right to receive dividends and the entitlement to voting rights. - 21.-(1) No share is to be issued for less than the aggregate of its nominal value and any premium to be paid to the company in consideration for its issue.

+(2) This does not apply to shares taken on the formation of the company by the subscribers to the company's memorandum.

+Powers to issue different classes of share

+22.-(1) Subject to the articles, but without prejudice to the rights attached to any existing share, the company may issue shares with such rights or restrictions as may be determined by ordinary resolution.

+(2) The company may issue shares which are to be redeemed, or are liable to be redeemed at the option of the company or the holder, and the directors may determine the terms, conditions and manner of redemption of any such shares.

+Company not bound by less than absolute interests

-Except as required by law, no person is to be recognised by the Company as holding any share upon any trust, and except as otherwise required by law or the articles, the Company is not in any way to be bound by or recognise any interest in a share other than the holder's absolute ownership of it and all the rights attaching to it.
+23. Except as required by law, no person is to be recognised by the company as holding any share upon any trust, and except as otherwise required by law or the articles, the company is not in any way to be bound by or recognise any interest in a share other than the holder's absolute ownership of it and all the rights attaching to it.